zeek/zeek-docs/scripts/base/bif/plugins/Zeek_HTTP.events.bif.zeek.rst

    :is_orig: True if the header was sent by the originator of the TCP connection.

+   :original_name: The name of the header (unaltered).

-   :name: The name of the header.
+   :name: The name of the header (converted to all uppercase).

    :value: The value of the header.